 25. The following image from a book about mental health attempts to show that a normal amount of stimulus is healthy even though excessive stimulus is too stressful.
 The author also explains that most people have near-average stimulus levels that are not always fun but are not classified as mental illness; very few people have such extremely low or high stimulus levels to be considered mentally ill—or more accurately almost all people are sometimes near the extremes, but only for small portions of their lives.
 The graph below is not a histogram, and thus not a bell curve!
 Ponder its bottom axis until you realize why not.
-Then invent a different label for the bottom axis that does make the graph a bell curve, and explain your change.
+Then invent a different label for the left axis that does make the graph a bell curve, and explain your change.

 26. During the 2007 strike of the Writer's Guild of America, two different news reports painted very different pictures of these screen and television writers.

 • According to CNBC, there were 4,434 guild writers who worked full-time in 2006, and their average salary was $204,000.
 (CNBC headline, October 11, 2007)